How to paint a room

 Excited to find out how to paint a room?
 Before rushing out and buying your supplies, it is worth taking a step back and considering that different spaces will need different types of paint.

-A multitude of paint types are available, including differing colours, textures and types with added features, so it is important to choose the best paint for your needs.
+There are lots of types of paint available, including differing colours, textures and types with added features, so it is important to choose the best paint for your needs.

 Below is a brief guide to buying paint for the different rooms in your home: